 MILAN-BERLIN LIBRARY DISTRICT

-- All programs and public room reservations have been cancelled.
+- All in-house programs and public room reservations remain cancelled at this time.

-- No contact curbside only pickup services will be available Monday-Thursday, 10AM-6PM, and Friday-Saturday, 10AM-5PM, starting Monday, June 8.
+- No contact curbside pickup services remain available Monday-Thursday, 10AM-6PM, and Friday-Saturday, 10AM-5PM.

 - Patrons can still access their accounts via the web.

-- Library digital media services such as Libby, OverDrive, Kanopy, and Hoopla will still be available.
+- Library digital media services such as Libby, OverDrive, Kanopy, and Hoopla will still be available 24/7.

 - Any updates to this information will be posted on this page.